 The CODA trial focuses on clinical outcomes—broadly agreed, measurable changes in health—as well as the patient-reported outcomes (PROs) that matter most to patients.
 Results of this study will support an evidence-based approach to appendicitis care and help nearly 300,000 Americans each year make an important healthcare decision about this common condition.

 The CODA Trial reached its enrollment goals on February 5, 2020, with 1,552 study participants enrolled in the randomized cohort, 518 in the observational cohort, and 2,112 in the EMR cohort.
-Study participants are contributing follow-up data for up to 5 years after their initial treatment.
+Study participants contributed follow-up data for up to 4 years after their initial treatment.

 CODA Trial primary outcome results were published on October 5, 2020, in the New England Journal of Medicine.
-The CODA Trial team will share additional results of the study over the next 2 years.
+The longer-term results were published on October 25, 2021, in the New England Journal of Medicine.

 The CODA Trial is funded through a Patient-Centered Outcomes Research Institute (PCORI) Award (1409-24099).